Duologic/ansible-role-postgreql-repository/README.md

 Duologic.postgresql_repository
 ==============================

 This role install the official Postgresql repositories.
 Tested on CentOS 7 and Ubuntu 18.04/Bionic.
-This role is sets facts for use in [geerlingguy.postgresql](https://github.com/geerlingguy/ansible-role-postgresql).
+This role sets facts for use in [geerlingguy.postgresql](https://github.com/geerlingguy/ansible-role-postgresql).

 Role Variables
 --------------